istio/istio.io/content/en/news/releases/1.5.x/announcing-1.5/upgrade-notes/index.md

 ## Istiod

 In Istio 1.5, there will be a new deployment, `istiod`.
-This component is the core of the control plane, and will handle config and certificate distribution, sidecar injection, and more.
+This component is the core of the control plane, and will handle configuration and certificate distribution, sidecar injection, and more.

 ## Sidecar Injection